Setup API Access to Palo Alto Networks VM-Series¶

 |Router name (Optional)||Specify the firewall virtual Router name you wish the Controller to program.
 If left unspecified, the Controller programs the Panorama template’s first router.|

-- The Panorama manager needs to be configured separately for the primary and backup FireNet gateways, because each is associated with a different template name.
+- The Panorama needs to be configured separately for the primary and backup FireNet gateways.

 - Panorama can be configured even when there is no VM-Series associated with a FireNet gateway.
 However in such case, the egress subnet is not decided, therefore the egress route cannot be added.
 Once the first VM-Series instance is launched and is in sync with Panorama, the egress route will be automatically added.

-- If any VM-Series for a FireNet gateway is already managed by the Controller, you need to remove that configuration, before configure Panorama.
+- If any VM-Series for a FireNet gateway is already managed by the Controller, you need to remove that configuration before configuring Panorama.
 See the migration instructions in the next section.

 - When Panorama is configured, the associated will show the vendor as “Palo Alto Panorama”.
 Clicking “Show” will use the same access account and password to access firewall and retrieve route information.
 To enable this, you need to configure admin role and user (same name and password as configured for Panorama itself) in the template in Panorama.

 Migrating from individually VM to Panorama¶

-Assuming you have existing individually managed VM-Series by the Aviatrix Controller and have prepared your Panorama, follow the instructions below to migrate individually managed firewall (or VM-Series) to be managed by Panorama..
+Assuming you have existing individually managed VM-Series by the Aviatrix Controller and have prepared your Panorama, follow the instructions below to migrate individually VM to Panorama..

 a.
 Remove firewall integration as PAN¶

 If any firewall for a FireNet gateway is already integrated with the Controller with PAN as the Vendor type, you need to remove that configuration.

 c.
 Add Firewall to Panorama¶